Skip to main content

-This article provides a reference for managing your authenticated accounts and secrets via the CLI.
+This article provides a reference for managing your authenticated accounts, secrets, and your account’s files tool via the CLI.

 Account and authentication commands